electricimp/Usb/docs/DriverDevelopmentGuide.md

 }
 ```

-To simplify new driver code, every interface descriptor includes a [*find()*](#find) function that searches for the endpoint with the given attributes and returns the one found first:
+To simplify new driver code, every [interface descriptor](#interface-descriptor) instance includes a [*find()*](#find) method that searches for the endpoint with the given attributes and returns the one found first.
+So we can update the above code to:

 ```squirrel
 function findEndpont(interfaces) {